Toblerity/Fiona/docs/manual.rst

    :py:func:`fiona.collection` is deprecated, but aliased to :py:func:`fiona.open` in version 0.9.

+Mode ``'r'`` is the default and will be omitted in following examples.

 Fiona's :py:class:`~fiona.collection.Collection` is like a Python :py:class:`file`, but is iterable for records rather than lines.